aarong/feedme-client/DEV.md

   Allows the client library to tell the transport to try to connect to the server.

-  The transport state must become `connecting` and the `connecting` event must be emitted synchronously.
+  The transport state must synchronously become `connecting` and the `connecting` event must be emitted asynchronously.

-  The transport must subsequently emit either `connected` or `disconnected` as appropriate, either synchronously or asynchronously.
+  The transport must subsequently emit either `connected` or `disconnected` as appropriate.

   The library will not call this method unless the transport state is `disconnected`.

-  If a synchronous connection error occurs, the transport must emit `connecting` and `disconnect(err)`.
+  If a synchronous connection error occurs, the transport must asynchronously emit `connecting` and `disconnect(err)`.
 It must not throw an error.

 - `transport.send(msg)`